 • Vegetation & Wildlife: Le Guanahani makes efforts to protect the rich variety of plant life on property as well as animal species that live among them.
 Among the objects of the hotel’s efforts are rare Turks cap and English head cactus, iguanas, land turtles, and endemic species of Anole lizards and tree frogs, whose nighttime lullabies are heard nowhere else in the world.

 ABOUT LE GUANAHANI

 Nestled on a private 18-acre peninsula between Marigot Bay and Grand Cul-de-Sac on the island of St. Barth, Le Guanahani offers access to two pristine white-sand beaches where guests are invited to relax in the sun or indulge in water-based sports.
 The 67 multi-colored guest cottages, including 36 suites, are decorated in a West Indies style that blends seamlessly with the surrounding tropical landscape of hibiscus and coconut trees.
 All rooms and suites offer private terraces, and many feature private pools.
 The hotel’s signature restaurants, Indigo and Bartolomeo, delight with refined Mediterranean-inspired cuisine.
-Hidden amongst the lush vegetation, the Spa by Clarins comes complete with rejuvenating signature treatments and a salon by Frédéric Fekkai. leguanahani.com
+Hidden amongst the lush vegetation, the Spa My Blend by Clarins comes complete with rejuvenating signature treatments and a salon by Frédéric Fekkai. leguanahani.com

 Hawkins International PR

 T: +1 212 255 6541